hsgarn/foosOBS/README.md

 When checked, the program will automatically capitalize the first letter of each team's player's names.
 If not checked, the team names are left as entered.

 ### FileNames
+FoosOBS writes out most of it's data to text files so that it can be read by programs such as OBS Studio and displayed in a live video stream.
+The names of these files are configurable if the default names do not suit you.
+FoosOBS also allows you to run more than one table at a time.
+It does this by prefixing each file with the table name.
+Below are the file names that can be configured:

+#### Tournament

+This is the filename of a freeform text field that can be used for the name of the tournament or venue.
+Default filename is tournament.txt.

+#### Event

+This is the filename of a freeform text field that can be used for the name of the event being played (i.e. DYP, Open Singles, etc).
+Default filename is event.txt.

+#### Team1

+This is the filename for Team 1's name(s).
+Default filename is team1.txt.

+#### Team2

+This is the filename for Team 2's name(s).
+Default filename is team2.txt.

+#### GameCount1

+This is the filename for Team 1's game count.
+Default filename is gamecount1.txt.

+#### GameCount2

+This is the filename for Team 2's game count.
+Default filename is gamecount2.txt.

+#### Score1

+This is the filename for Team 1's score.
+Default filename is score1.txt.

+#### Score2

+This is the filename for Team 2's score.
+Default filename is score2.txt.

+#### TimeOut1

+This is the filename for Team 1's time outs used or remaining depending the Show Time Outs Used checkbox.
+Default filename is timeout1.txt.

+#### TimeOut2

+This is the filename for Team 2's time outs used or remaining depending the Show Time Outs Used checkbox.
+Default filename is timeout2.txt.

+#### Reset1

+This is the filename for Team 1's Reset flag.
+Default filename is reset1.txt.

+#### Reset2

+This is the filename for Team 2's Reset flag.
+Default filename is reset2.txt.

+#### Warn1

+This is the filename for Team 1's Reset Warning flag.
+Default filename is warn1.txt.

+#### Reset2

+This is the filename for Team 2's Reset Warning flag.
+Default filename is warn2.txt.

+#### TimeRemaining

+This is the filename for the Time Remaining on the current timer.
+Default filename is timeremaining.txt.

+#### TimerInUse

+This is the filename that holds the name of the current timer that is running (Shot, Pass, Game, Timeout, Recall).
+Default filename is timerinuse.txt.

+#### MatchWinner

+This is the filename that holds the Winner Prefix, Team's Name and Winner Suffix of the team that won the match.
+Default filename is matchwinner.txt.

+#### Meatball

+This is the filename that holds the Meatball text when a game is tied just prior to the final point.
+Default filename is meatball.txt.

+#### LastScored

+This is the filename that holds the indicator for which team scored last.
+Default filename is lastscored.txt.

+### Hot Keys